-The co-head teachers and Management Committee will monitor the outcomes and impact of this policy on an annual basis including trends in progression across specific groups of teachers to assess its effect and CHB's continued compliance with equalities legislation.
+The Local Authority will monitor the outcomes and impact of this policy on an annual basis including trends in progression across specific groups of teachers to assess its effect and the school's continued compliance with equalities legislation.
 This will be shared with union representatives.